AbielKiflu/redcross/README.md

 - [ ] Handle unavialabilities (absences and holidays of users)
 - [ ] Let residents participate at least see the presence of mediators in a day
 - [ ] Assign Mediators and manage workload
-- [ ] Support multi-language communication
 - [ ] Add reporting & analytics for demand tracking
 - [ ] Integrate to mail services
-- [ ] Frontend dragable UI components
 - [ ] Integrate to distance and map services
+- [ ] Manage time and suplementary time
-- [ ] Add to agenda dates
+- [ ] Add to agenda of a calander for an alarm